Tyelab/AlphaClass/labeling_tools/annotation/README.md

 # Annotating training data

-Although we do not include a specific annotation code, we do recommend using the website [www.makesense.ai](http://www.makesense.ai/).
+Although you can annotate in whatever way works for you, we recommend using the website [www.makesense.ai](http://www.makesense.ai/).
-These instructions describe how to use that website for annotation.
+These instructions describe how to use that website for annotation, and assume you have extracted images from your videos for each behavior you wish to label.

 1. Click on Get Started
 2. Upload your video frames